mrrontend/News-Fetching-WebApplication/README.md

 # News-Fetching-WebApplication
 News Fetching App using vanilla Js from News Api.

-News are fetched from various sources from News Api for India location.
+News are fetched from various sources from News Api for India as deafult location.